ModelOriented/modelStudio/README.md

 ## Overview

-The `modelStudio` package automates explanation of machine learning predictive models.
+The `modelStudio` package automates the explanation of machine learning predictive models.
 This package generates advanced interactive and animated model explanations in the form of a serverless HTML site.

 It combines **R** with **D3.js** to produce plots and descriptions for various local and global explanations.
-Tools for model exploration unite with tools for EDA (Exploratory Data Analysis) to give a broad overview of the model behaviour.
+Tools for model exploration unite with tools for EDA (Exploratory Data Analysis) to give a broad overview of the model behavior.
 `modelStudio` is a fast and condensed way to get all the answers without much effort.
 Break down your model and look into its ingredients with only a few lines of code.

 [See a demo](https://modeloriented.github.io/modelStudio/demo.html) &emsp; [explainFIFA19](https://pbiecek.github.io/explainFIFA19/) &emsp; [More](https://github.com/ModelOriented/modelStudio#more)